admarspia/AutoFlow-Rentals/README.md

-# Car Rental Web
+# AutoFlow Rentals

 ## Overview

-This web application allows users to search for available cars, view detailed information about each car, and manage their bookings.
-The system includes user authentication, responsive design, and a backend for handling the car data and booking system.
+AutoFlow Rentals is a modern full-stack web application that allows users to browse available cars, view detailed specifications, and book rentals with ease.
+The platform includes user authentication, a complete booking system, and an admin dashboard for managing cars and users.
 Built using **React**, **Node.js**, and **MongoDB**, Sophor Car Rental is designed to be intuitive and responsive on both mobile and desktop devices.

 ---